Arhatking/robust_pca/README.md

 # Robust Principal Component Analysis
+This project uses an rpca algorithm to perform anomaly detection on a kafka topic.

-This is a port to Scala from https://github.com/Netflix/Surus
+The algorithm used is from https://github.com/Netflix/Surus